 Objectives: Upon completion of this course, participants should be able to:

-- Discuss the most recent approach to management of ductal carcinoma in situ and to axilla.
+- Describe the most recent surgical approach to management of ductal carcinoma in situ

-- Assess the contributions of multimodality breast cancer screening and imaging techniques and technologies, including mammography, ultrasonography and MRI.
+- Assess the contribution of multi-modality breast cancer screening and imaging techniques and technologies, including mammography, CT, ultrasonography, and MRI.

-- Discuss the role of radiotherapy and chemotherapy in early and metastatic breast cancer.
+- Outline the role of radiotherapy and chemotherapy in early and metastatic breast cancer.

 - Review the prevalence of use of FDA-approved risk-reduction intervention strategies.

 - Discuss the reasons given by patients and physician for not using selective estrogen receptor modulators for breast cancer risk reduction and idenfity clinical strategies to improve their use.